 After selecting a payment method, you will be shown what actions to run when fulfilling the order:

 - Printing – this will print the receipt can be controlled.
-If this is set to yes in the register settings, this will be toggled by default.
+If this is set to yes in the register settings, this will appear as an option.

 - Signature capture – click on the + button to capture a signature.
 This is useful for orders that require approval or verification.
 This must be enabled from Point of Sale > Settings > Customer > End of Sale > Signature Capture.

-- Notes – attach a customer note to the order or if a note is already attached, review with customer before finalising order.
+- Notes – attach a customer note to the order or if a note is already attached, review with the customer before finalising the order.

 Stock keeping ↑ Back to top

 This extension includes a stock-keeping controller for store owners to quickly adjust stock levels:

 - Go to Point of Sale > Stock.